bk/wmk-docs/content/features.md

 The following features are present in several static site generators (SSGs); you might almost call them standard:

-- Markdown content with YAML metadata in the frontmatter.
+- Markdown or HTML content with YAML metadata in the frontmatter.
 - Support for themes.
 - Sass/SCSS support (via [`libsass`][libsass]).
 - Can generate a search index for use by [`lunr.js`][lunr].